-- 3.1 This policy and procedure defines Anti-Fraud & Corruption and offers guidance for all staff in the School. - 3.2 The School aims to be an honest and ethical institution.
-As such, it is opposed to fraud and seeks to eliminate fraud by the way it conducts School business.
-This document sets out the School's policy and procedures for dealing with the risk of significant fraud or corruption.
-In order to minimise the risk and impact of fraud, the School's objectives are, firstly, to create a culture which deters fraudulent activity, encourages its prevention and promotes its detection and reporting and, secondly, to identify and document its response to cases of fraud and corrupt practices. - 3.3 This policy, in line with the School's corporate values of integrity, consistency, impartiality, fairness and best practice, provides both staff and management with mutually understood guidelines for the administration of this procedure. - 3.4 The scope of this procedure extends to all School employees, permanent, voluntary and fixed term. - 3.5 Time limits specified in this document may be extended by mutual agreement. - 3.6 If requested, employees may be accompanied by a recognised trade union representative or work colleague, not involved in any part of the process, at any interviews.
+- 3.1 This policy and procedure defines Anti-Fraud & Corruption and offers guidance for all staff in the school. - 3.2 The school aims to be an honest and ethical institution.
+As such, it is opposed to fraud and seeks to eliminate fraud by the way it conducts school business.
+This document sets out the school's policy and procedures for dealing with the risk of significant fraud or corruption.
+In order to minimise the risk and impact of fraud, the school's objectives are, firstly, to create a culture which deters fraudulent activity, encourages its prevention and promotes its detection and reporting and, secondly, to identify and document its response to cases of fraud and corrupt practices. - 3.3 This policy, in line with the school's corporate values of integrity, consistency, impartiality, fairness and best practice, provides both staff and management with mutually understood guidelines for the administration of this procedure. - 3.4 The scope of this procedure extends to all school employees, permanent, voluntary and fixed term as well as Trustees. - 3.5 Time limits specified in this document may be extended by mutual agreement. - 3.6 If requested, employees may be accompanied by a recognised trade union representative or work colleague, not involved in any part of the process, at any interviews.